mselbekk11/luna-ai/README.md

 ## 🔍 Bonus: UX Issue the Original Team Likely Missed

 **No Reinforcement of Progress or Momentum.**
 The original flow likely failed to build a sense of momentum.
 Users had no feedback on how far they’d progressed or what was coming next.
-I introduced a visual stepper to make users feel like they were making meaningful progress and could also see how much was left.
+I introduced a visual stepper to make users feel like they were making meaningful progress and could also see how much was left

 ---